Sunday, April 14, 2024

 • Plant pain

 • It's obvious, if you watch plants, they have pain reactions.
-Even one-celled creatures have pain reactions you can see under microscopes, so this is nothing startling to hear about plants.
+Even one-celled creatures have pain reactions you can see under microscopes, so this is nothing startling to hear about in plants.
 On a multi-cellular (but largely invisible) level, cilantro, marigolds, and other plants exude scents to attract predator bugs when they are attacked by aphids.
 Acacia trees react by releasing tannins and ethylene when antelopes eat their leaves.
 Their tannins poison the leaves and the ethylene warns other trees.
 You may not feel empathetic towards plants but nevertheless, they have pain reactions.

 • Slavery